 Like any good chicken dish, the sides you can pair with it are pretty much unlimited.
 Here are some ideas:

 - All the potatoes!
 My personal favorite, but our family adores some air fryer French fries or sweet potato fries.
 You can keep things simple with a simple baked white or sweet potato.

 - Salads.
 Any simple green salad works, or something more elaborate like a green goddess or orzo salad.

 - Sautéed vegetables.
-While the chicken is baking, quickly saute some broccolini, Brussels sprouts, carrots, or asparagus.
+While the chicken is baking, quickly saute some green beans, broccolini, Brussels sprouts, carrots, or asparagus.

 - Starches and grains.
 Simply steamed basmati rice is great, as is sushi rice for something a little different.
 You can keep the carbs down by trying it with cauliflower rice.